White stork: Storks and delivery of babies

 Psychoanalyst Marvin Margolis suggested that the enduring nature of the stork fable of the newborn is linked to its addressing a psychological need, in that it allays the discomfort of discussing sex and procreation with children.
 Birds have long been associated with the maternal symbols from pagan goddesses, such as Juno, to the Holy Spirit, and the stork may have been chosen for its white plumage depicting purity, size, and flight at high altitude likened to flying between Earth and Heaven.
 The fable and its relation to the internal world of the child have been discussed by Sigmund Freud and Carl Jung.
 In fact, Jung recalled being told the story himself upon the birth of his own sister.
 The traditional link with the newborn continues with their use in advertising for such products as nappies and baby announcements.

 There were also negative aspects to stork folklore; a Polish folk tale relates how God made the stork's plumage white, while the Devil gave it black wings, imbuing it with both good and evil impulses.
 They were also associated with handicapped or stillborn babies in Germany, explained as the stork having dropped the baby en route to the household, or as revenge or punishment for past wrongdoing.
 A mother who was confined to bed around the time of childbirth was said to have been "bitten" by the stork.
 In Denmark, storks were said to toss a nestling off the nest and then an egg in successive years.
 In medieval England, storks were also associated with adultery, possibly inspired by their courtship rituals.
 Their preening and posture saw them linked with the attribute of self-conceit.
 Children of African American slaves were sometimes told that storks brought white babies, while black babies were born from buzzard eggs.

+Euro redesign

+With the help of a Motifs Advisory Group, the Governing Council of the European Central Bank selected the "white stork flying over a meandering river in an unconfined river valley" as a potential front motif for the 2020s redesign of the 50€ banknote, with the reverse featuring the building of the Court of Justice of the European Union.